vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 usual.
 However, I did abridged jogging and skipped strength exercises.
 Both of these were due to heat-related exhaustion; the indoor temperature was about 89 degrees Fahrenheit.

+## 2026-09-13: skipped all exercises

+On Sunday 2026-09-13, I skipped all exercises in order to fit meal prep after doing some hands-on computer work in the morning and early afternoon.